canonical/opensearch-dashboards-snap/README.md

 sudo snap install wazuh-dashboard --channel=2/edge
 ```

-### Starting OpenSearch Dashboards:
+### Starting Wazuh Dashboard:

 #### Parameters:

-The following parameters are configurable for the `opensearch-dashboard` daemon:
+The following parameters are configurable for the `wazuh-dashboard` daemon:

  - `host` -- hostname or IP where the service is to be exposed (default: `localhost`)
  - `port` -- port where the service is to be exposed (default: `5601`)
- - `opensearch` -- OpenSearch instance URI to connect to (default: `https://localhost:9200`)
+ - `opensearch` -- Wazuh Indexer instance URI to connect to (default: `https://localhost:9200`)

 They can be set using the `snapctl` command, before starting the application.
 Such as:
 ```